ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.

+Herr (ed) & Levine (ed) Expires 18 December 2021                [Page 8]

+Internet-Draft                  DMARCbis                       June 2021

    Readers are encouraged to be familiar with the contents of [RFC5598].
-   In particular, that document defines various roles in the messaging infrastructure that can appear the same or separate in various
+   In particular, that document defines various roles in the messaging infrastructure that can appear the same or separate in various contexts.

-Herr (ed) & Levine (ed) Expires 13 December 2021                [Page 8]

-Internet-Draft                  DMARCbis                       June 2021

-   contexts.
 For example, a Domain Owner could, via the messaging security mechanisms on which DMARC is based, delegate the ability to send mail as the Domain Owner to a third party with another role.